gronerbr/n8n-nodes-groner/README.md

 ### Data Validation
 - Empty fields are automatically removed from API requests
 - Required fields are validated before sending requests
-- Date formats should follow ISO 8601 standard
+- Date formats should follow YYYY-MM-DD standard
+- Arrays are automatically converted to comma-separated strings for API compatibility

 ### Rate Limiting
 - Be aware of Groner API rate limits